snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

 ### Testing JPA-Providers and the persistence.xml

-If you want to test some properties in the persistence.xml without letting _nano.h5_ generate it from template persistence.tml, change the environment property _login.save.persistence_ to _false_.
+If you want to test some properties in the persistence.xml without letting _nano.h5_ generate it from template persistence.tml, change the environment property _app.login.save.persistence_ to _false_.

 ### Help on Html5